 Our membership to the amazing species homo sapiens is both at the heart of what keeps you stuck and of what will allow you to transcend your stuckness.
 Our survival tendencies predispose you to accept the negative stories you’ve been conditioned to believe over the truth of what you’re actually capable of.
-So you stay in a smaller life than you’re actually able to create, convinced by your survival mind that this is all you get.
+So you stay in a smaller life than you’re actually capable of creating, convinced by your survival mind that this is all you get.

 The bottom line: Don’t wait like I did for a tragedy to wake you up.
 Instead, begin opening up to the idea that you’re innately equipped with everything you need to build a life you love.

-So when I say that you, too, can transform your career, I’m not talking to your survival brain.
-Committing to a life of transformation requires breaking with our cultural norms and challenging our survival brain, which will always encourage you to play small as the right way to live your life.
+So when I say that you, too, can transform your career, I’m not talking to your survival mind.
+Committing to a life of transformation requires breaking with our cultural norms and challenging our survival mindset, which will encourage you to play small as the right way to live your life.

 It’s a big ask.
-And if your survival brain is what you’re listening to in making your decisions, you’ll continue to be held back.
+And if your survival mind is what you’re listening to in making your decisions, you’ll continue to be held back.

 Instead, try trusting the deeper voice, the one that comes from your intuition.
 It will lead you to a qualitatively different life, one filled with purpose and meaning.
 All you really need to do is open to the idea that it’s possible for you too, and to learn to work with the biological wiring that’s keeping you stuck so you can take actions toward your desired life.

 If you want support with doing this, let’s chat!